Big Bend National Park: History

 During the early historic period (before 1535) several Indian groups were recorded as inhabiting the Big Bend.
 The Chisos Indians were a loosely organized group of nomadic hunters and gatherers who probably practiced limited agriculture on a seasonal basis.
 The origin of the Chisos Indians is not known.
 Linguistically, they were associated with the Conchos Indians of northern Chihuahua and northwestern Coahuila.
-Their language group spoke a variation of Uto-Aztecan, a language whose speakers ranged from central Mexico to the Great Basin of the U.S.
+They spoke a member of Uto-Aztecan, a language family whose speakers ranged from central Mexico to the Great Basin of the U.S.

 The Jumano was a nomadic group that traveled and traded throughout West Texas and southeastern New Mexico, but some historic records indicate they were enemies of the Chisos.
 Around the beginning of the 18th century, the Mescalero Apaches began to invade the Big Bend region and displaced the Chisos Indians.
 One of the last Native American groups to use the Big Bend was the Comanches, who passed through the park along the Comanche Trail on their way to and from periodic raids into the Mexican interior.
 These raids continued until the mid-19th century.
 The last of the great military leaders of the native peoples of the region was an Apache of Spanish ancestry named Alzate, who was active as late as the late 1860s.

 The European presence in the region begins circa 1535 AD with the first Spanish explorations into this portion of North America.
 The expedition of Álvar Núñez Cabeza de Vaca passed near the Big Bend and was followed by other expeditions.
 Some of these expeditions were searching for gold and silver, or farm and ranch land.
 Others, such as those by the Franciscan missionaries, were intended to establish centers in which the natives could be evangelized.
 In an attempt to protect the northern frontier of the New Spain, from which emerged present-day Mexico, a line of presidios, or forts, was established along the Rio Grande in the late 18th century.
 The Presidio de San Vicente was built near present-day San Vicente, Coahuila, and the Presidio de San Carlos was built near present-day Manuel Benavides, Chihuahua.
 Some of the presidios were soon abandoned, because of financial difficulties and because they could not effectively stop Indian intrusions into Mexico.
 The soldiers and settlers of these presidios moved to newer presidios where the interests of the Spanish Empire were more defensible.
 Such was the case of Santa Rosa Maria del Sacramento, now Muzquiz, Coahuila.